Well-trained and armed, Taliban tried to hijack plane in Pakistan

 The plan was to make it to the nearby passenger terminal but their advance was disrupted by the unexpectedly strong resistance of security forces including paramilitary Rangers.

-A protracted gunbattle followed as the militants took up positions around the cargo terminal.
+A protracted gunbattle ensued as militants took up positions around the cargo terminal.
 All passengers were quickly whisked away from the airport and flights were diverted as the gunbattle unfolded through the night.

 "The militants were not able to achieve their target of hitting the aeroplanes as they were kept engaged by the security forces, as forces responded very quickly," said a security source.